zarafahad15/Hand-based-sound-controller/README.md

 Hand-Based Sound Controller

 This project provides a real-time hand-gesture sound controller using Python, OpenCV, and MediaPipe.
 By tracking the distance between the thumb and index finger, the system dynamically adjusts the computer’s volume.
-It is designed for simple, hands-free interaction and works on Windows, macOS, and Linux (with minor configuration differences).
+It is designed for simple, hands-free interaction and works on Windows.

 ⸻